samuellee941/DA-student-life-census-data/README.md

 4. Students holding each other accountable for racist/homophobic/sexist comments (3.56) — this is a substantive one
 5. Parental academic pressure is high (3.92 — note this is reverse-coded in spirit; high agreement = more stress)

-Strongest trait to sentiment correlations:
+Strongest trait to sentiment disparities:

 1. Involvement (Sports/Arts) has the biggest skewing — participants score ~1 full point higher on community belonging, excitement to attend events, and comfort trying new activities (n ** 2 up to 0.16, which is a large effect).